To move forward for Symptoms of Ageing let me explain you first….

 Wisdom comes from the brain slowing down in old age, thus making elderly people less impulsive and less likely to be driven by emotion.
 An older person is also less likely than a younger person to respond thoughtlessly to negative emotional stimuli.
 This happens because the brain of an old person is less dependant on dopamine.

 Maharshi Atreya Health Centre (MAHC) is one stop solution to all age related and lifestyle diseases that are commonplace today.
-MAHC a comprehensive approach towards the treatment of Ageing – timely ageing as well as premature ageing that belongs to bringing real Anti-Aging that is no longer skin deep!
+MAHC a comprehensive approach towards the treatment of Ageing– timely ageing as well as premature ageing that belongs to bringing real Anti-Ageing that is no longer skin deep!